Veyza/dudi-heliocentric/README.md

 ejection from an atmosphereless body orbiting the Sun.
 This software builds upon the research described by
 Ershova, A. & Schmidt, J. (2021).
-Two-body model for the spatial distribution of dust ejected from anatmosphereless body, 2021, A&A, 650, A186, and extends the initial DUDI model applicable to moons of giant planets.
+Two-body model for the spatial distribution of dust ejected from an atmosphereless body, 2021, A&A, 650, A186, and extends the initial DUDI model applicable to moons of giant planets.
 Find the original DUDI at https://github.com/Veyza/dudi.

 Derivations of the formulae for DUDI-heliocentric are detailed in a forthcoming publication
 Ershova, A., Schmidt, J., Liu, X., Szalay, J., Kimura, H., Hirai, T., Arai, T., and Kobayashi, M., A computationally efficient semi-analytical model for the dust environment of comets and asteroids, A&A 693, A80 (2025).

 == Prerequisites